Fee concessions, scholarships and grants, VET student loans and living allowances can help with study and living costs

 To claim a concession you must show the relevant concession card and state your Centrelink customer reference number and the expiry date on your card.

 If you qualify for a concession your course fees will be lower.
-Ask your Skills for All Training Provider how much they will be charging you for their course with a concession.
+Ask your Training Provider how much they will be charging you for their course with a concession.

 TAFE SA scholarships and grants

 TAFE SA offers financial help through scholarships and grants.

-If you’re studying more expensive VET courses (diploma, advanced diploma, graduate certificate and graduate diploma courses) with an approved VET provider, you may be able to get a low-cost student loan called VET FEE-HELP.
+If you’re studying some higher level VET courses (diploma and above) with an approved VET provider, you may be able to get a VET Student Loan.

-An approved VET provider is a registered training organisation who has been approved by the Australian Government to offer VET FEE-HELP to their students.
+An approved VET provider is a registered training organisation who has been approved by the Australian Government Department of Education and Training to offer VET Student Loans to their students.

-You can get a VET FEE-HELP loan if you are:
+You can get a VET Student Loan if you are:

 - a student of any age

 - an Australian citizen or a permanent humanitarian visa holder who is resident in Australia for the duration of study

 - studying toward a diploma and above

 - studying with an approved VET training provider.

-A VET FEE-HELP student loan allows you to borrow funds to help pay for all or part of your tuition fees.
-The government will pay your fees to your training provider on your behalf.
+A VET Student Loan student loan allows you to borrow funds to help pay for all or part of your tuition fees.
+The Australian Government will pay your fees to your training provider on your behalf.
 When you get a job you pay the loan back through the taxation system once your income is above the minimum repayment threshold.
-There is a FEE‑HELP loan limit which is a lifetime limit and is not reset by any repayments that you make.
+There is a VET Student Loan limit which is a lifetime limit and is not reset by any repayments that you make.

-For a list of training providers approved to offer VET FEE-HELP, see approved VET providers.
+For a list of training providers approved to offer VET Student Loans, see approved VET providers.